udocker

 - Docker images are composed of:

-- metadata describing the images content and how to run
+- Metadata describing the images content and how to run.

-- multiple file-system layers stored as tarballs
+- Multiple file-system layers stored as tarballs.

-- using the DockerHub REST API.
+udockerpulls the metadata and layers:- Using the DockerHub REST API.

 - Image metadata is parsed to identify the layers.